 The Losers is a gem that got lost among Iron Man 2, Kick-Ass and Alice in Wonderland, which were released around the same time in 2010.

 The Losers is based on the Vertigo comic book.
 A team of mercenaries wage war on the CIA after a mission goes bad and they’re left for dead.
 The Losers is packed with clever action sequences, but it’s also got a cohesive story and is very well-acted.
 The rhythm of writing keeps the moving rolling along like a great page-turner.

-Chris Evans, in particular, is a stand-out player in this ensemble.
-His character, Jensen, gets most of the best lines, as the goofball of the crew.
+Chris Evans, in particular, is a stand-out player in this ensemble movie.
+His character, Jensen, is the goofball of the crew and gets most of the best lines.
 The rest of the cast is filled out with other top-notch actors, like Idris Elba, Zoe Saldana and Jeffrey Dean Morgan.
 How this movie slipped past critical and box office success is beyond me.

 Another action movie that flew under the radar is Push, about a group of teenagers with special talents who are sought by a mysterious, evil government agency for research.
 Chris Evans plays Nick, who is an unpracticed telekinetic.
 He’s tracked down by Cassie, played by Dakota Fanning, when she sees a vision of the future and needs him to fix it.

 Push owes much of its action sequences to The Matrix, but also has a colorful, gritty style.
 The movie never drags.
 You may feel disoriented at times, trying to figure out what’s going on, but the quick pace of the movie keeps you moving from puzzle to puzzle, filling in answers on the way.